Robin Olds: Early life

-Olds was born Robert Oldys Jr. in Honolulu, Hawaii, on July 14, 1922, into an army family and spent much of his boyhood in Hampton, Virginia, where he attended elementary and high school.
+Olds was born Robert Oldys Jr. in Honolulu, Hawaii, on July 14, 1922, into an air force family and spent much of his boyhood in Hampton, Virginia, where he attended elementary and high school.
 His father was Captain (later Major General) Robert Oldys (later Olds), an instructor pilot in France during World War I, former aide to Brigadier General Billy Mitchell from 1922 to 1925, and a leading advocate of strategic bombing in the Air Corps.
 His mother, Eloise Karine Oldys, died when Robin was four and he was raised by his father.
 He had one younger brother, Stevan Meigs, two younger paternal half-brothers, Sterling Meigs "Dusty" and Frederick A., born from his father's third marriage to Helen Post Sterling and an older maternal half-brother, Carter Nott, born from his mother's first marriage to Frederick Dickson Nott.

 Growing up primarily at Langley Field, Virginia, Olds virtually made daily contact with the small group of officers who would lead the U.S. Army Air Forces in World War II (one neighbor was Major Carl Spaatz, destined to become the first Chief of Staff of the USAF), and as a result was imbued with an unusually strong dedication to the air service, and conversely, with a low tolerance for officers who did not exhibit the same.
 On November 10, 1925, his father appeared as a witness on behalf of Billy Mitchell during Mitchell's court-martial in Washington, D.C.
 He brought three-year-old Robin with him to court, dressed in an Air Service uniform, and posed with him for newspaper photographers before testifying.

 Olds first flew at the age of eight, in an open cockpit biplane operated by his father.
 At the age of 12, Olds made attending the U.S. Military Academy at West Point an objective to accomplish his goals of becoming an officer and a military aviator, as well as playing football.